Council of Catholic Women

 Time Commitment: Ability to work on various programs throughout the year with other active couples.
 Commitment can be limited based upon couple availability.

-The St. Helen Young Adult Ministry welcomes young adults, ages 18-30’s.
-Catholic or curious, who are seeking authentic community, real conversations, shared adventures, and encouragement through the journey of being a Christ-follower in today’s world.
+Purpose: We welcome young adults, ages 18-35, Catholic or curious, who are seeking authentic community, real conversations, shared adventures, and encouragement through the journey of being a Christ-follower in today’s world.